lzeltser/ParseTreeVisualizer-Python/README.md

 * Committee Member - Dr. Matteo Cimini

 Parse Tree Visualizer is a port of a Java applet made by Dr. Zerksis
-D. Umrigar.
+D. Umrigar and ported to later versions of Java by David Bacon and Victoria Munroe mentored by Dr. Charles Thomas Wilkes.

 ## License
-Parse Tree Visualizer is open source and licensed under the GNU General Public License version 3.
+Parse Tree Visualizer is open source and is licensed under the GNU General Public License version 3.

 Copyright (C) 2024-2025 Leon Zeltser